top of page

 To Apply:

-Please send a resume and 2-3 paragraphs describing your learning goals and why you are interested in interning at City Sprouts Farm to Ellie Duncan at ellie.duncan@wwu.edu
+Please send a resume and 2-3 paragraphs describing your learning goals and why you are interested in this internship to Ellie Duncan at ellie.duncan@wwu.edu

 EA33E493-3149-4A29-9680-C574D20390DD_1_105_c.jpeg